 Dr. Lauren Ng is an Assistant Professor in the Department of Psychology at UCLA.
 She conducts translational psychological science and health disparities research for children, adolescents, and adults.
 The goal of her research is to reduce mental health disparities for underserved, minority communities in the US and in low- and middle-income countries.
 She is currently conducting research studies in the US and in Ethiopia.
 Her research spans many areas along the translational science pipeline including using qualitative and mixed-methods to develop and adapt interventions, evaluating intervention efficacy and process, and using hybrid effectiveness-implementation methods to increase the likelihood of implementation and sustainability in real world settings.
 In addition, her research emphasizes bi-directional learning between global and local research and practice settings to improve access to, and quality of, care in the US and around the world.

 Gray is a graduate from the California State University, Long Beach Master’s in Psychological Research Program with an emphasis in stress and coping research.
 Gray’s research has examined the effects of stress in vulnerable populations, particularly the relationships between trauma, stress, and use of coping strategies.
-They have experience working with diverse populations such as homeless youth, undocumented immigrants, and veterans with SMI.
+They have experience working with diverse populations such as homeless youth, undocumented immigrants, and veterans with severe mental illness and psychosis.
 Their research goals include taking an intersectional and interdisciplinary approach to understanding how trauma and identity relate to mental illness development and treatment in underserved populations.
 Through their research, Gray hopes to contribute to a better understanding of the impacts of stress on well-being and the improvement of individualized care in vulnerable populations.

 Christine is a doctoral student in the TRUST lab, who is interested in the contextual factors of trauma (e.g., identity, neglect vs. abuse, negative cognitions, social factors) and the development of mental health outcomes.
 Her research goals are to inform treatment, particularly for underserved minorities, through better understanding of the complexities of trauma and trauma classification.
 Christine earned her MA in Psychology from the University at Buffalo and her BA in Art Conservation and Art History from the University of Delaware.
 Christine is also a cofounder of the hiring assessment firm, Plum, and co-creator of Stronger Together WNY, a non-profit organization that aims to advance the voices of targeted minorities.
 She is also the creator/co-editor of the PCSAS Newsletter, designed to inform and inspire advocacy for the Clinical Science movement.